BharatSeva/.github/profile/README.md

 #### Personalized Health Insights*:
 - Bharat Seva+ goes beyond record-keeping by offering personalized health insights.
 The app analyzes your health data and provides valuable information, such as trends, patterns, and recommendations.
 With this knowledge at your fingertips, you can make informed decisions about your well-being, proactively manage your health, and achieve your wellness goals.

+### Challenges we've !
+- There's still lot of things I've to implement, wheather it is related to writing quality code or implementing new features that must be maintainable in long run, I'm still learning and constantly improving myself.
+Thanks to opensource, entire developers community we're making it happen.
+- Return soon ⌛ :).

 _Embrace the future of healthcare management with Bharat Seva+._
 Visit Website today! and experience the convenience, efficiency, and peace of mind that comes with having your personal healthcare companion.
 Take control of your health journey like never before.